·

 When in Barcelona, you need to make it to the Mediterranean sea.
 Though the beach in Barcelona is not quite the white, pristine beaches I visited in Menorca (they are incredible!), it is still a big part of the city of Barcelona.

 I mentioned before, Barcelona is not super walkable.
-The walk from Casa Batllรณ to Playa de la Barceloneta is about 43 minutes.
+The walk from Casa Batlló to Playa de la Barceloneta is about 43 minutes.

 I don’t recommend walking the whole way.
-However, if you want, you can take about a 10 minute walk to Plaรงa de Catalunya which is a major square in Barcelona full of shops and restaurants.
+However, I do recommend taking two pit stops.
+One is the Plaça de Catalunya which is a major square in Barcelona full of shops and restaurants and a 10 minute walk from Casa Batlló.

 There are a few beaches up and down the coast of Barcelona, but Playa de la Barceloneta will be the closest to the city center.

-Along the beach is a board walk commonly known as Passeig Marรญtim where you can find shops, restaurants and cafes.
+Along the beach is a board walk commonly known as Passeig Marítim where you can find shops, restaurants and cafes.

-If you didn’t already grab lunch at Plaรงa de Catalunya, this is a good spot to grab some food and take in the salty air!
+If you didn’t already grab lunch at Plaça de Catalunya, this is a good spot to grab some food and take in the salty air!

 barcelona beaches